|Home | For sale | Site map | Contact information | Guest book | The Panzerschreck Lounge|

 The D 1864/6 simply stated "Be careful when transporting loose grenades".

-The same pair of Fallschirmjägers from the previous picture, taking cover in the road side by a French house.
+The same pair of Fallschirmjägers from a previous picture, taking cover in the road side by a French house.
 Note the grenade in the left hand of the gunner.

 Another photo of the same scene shown above.
 Grenadiers from the Grenadier-Regiment 1052 passing through the city of Ger in Normandy, August 1944.
 The man in the middle has slung a MP43 around his neck.
 The Grenadier closest to the camera carries a Panzerfaust 30 Groß.
 Note that the he has nonchalantly slung a pair of 4322 grenades across his shoulder, connected by a web strap.
 In my opinion not according to regulations.
 The most interesting detail about this picture is the improved igniter visible on the rocket on his back.
 Up until now this model has only been found with the Arkt 44/45 grenades.
 This photo strongly suggests that this improvement must have been launched many months earlier!